aimsngn/POS_SCRIPTS/README.md

 This repository contains two scripts: `employee_performance.py` and `events_query.py`

-The `employee_performance.py` script is used as a **Employee Performance Tracker** based on their customer signups, while the `events_query.py` script is used as a **Log Search Utility** that makes queries based on log levels or log messages.
+The `employee_performance.py` script is used as a **Employee Performance Tracker** based on customer signups, while the `events_query.py` script is used as a **Log Search Utility** that makes queries based on log levels or log messages.

 ## Table of Contents